 ‘Launch of 5G devices and services, as well as growing demand in emerging markets, like India, Russia, Indonesia, will help the global smartphone market return to growth in 2020,’ Counterpoint Research said in a report.
 For the unaware, the smartphone market has been experiencing slow sales, and the year 2019 wasn’t different.

 ‘So far, in 2019, the mobile phone market faced a slowdown as many developed markets have broadly transitioned to 4G networks and smartphones.
 The launch of 5G services in 2019 will bring some relief to OEMs and reduce the quantum of market decline in 2019.
-However, the impact of the launch of 5G devices and services will fully reflect in 2020,’ Shobhit Srivastava, Research Analyst at Counterpoint Research, said in a blog post.
+However, the impact of the launch of 5G devices and services will fully reflect in 2020,’ Shobhit Srivastava, Research Analyst at Counterpoint Research

 A slowdown in the developed markets due to a longer replacement cycle, increasing sales of refurbished devices, the lack of 5G iPhones, and the US’ trade ban on Huawei are some of the reasons that have been identified for the decline of smartphone sales globally.
 The market research firm estimates that smartphone shipments in 2019 will decline by 3 per cent year-on-year (YoY).